crytic/damn-vulnerable-defi-echidna/README.md

 This repo is meant to be used with exercises 5 and 6 of [Building-secure-contracts/Echidna](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna).

 Only two challenges are currently supported (naive receiver, and unstoppable).
-The changes made to the origina repo:
+The changes made to the original repo:
 - Remove the `dependencyCompiler` section in `hardhat.config.js`
 - Enable transfers of tokens in `contracts/the-rewarder/AccountingToken.sol` (the original mock token does not allow transfers, limiting the fuzzer exploration)